-- 219. Appointments to positions in the City and County Service shall be at the entrance rate established for the position except as otherwise provided herein. - 220.
-2. Appointments may be made by an appointing officer at any step in the compensation grade upon recommendation of the Human Resource Director under the following conditions: - 221. a.
-A former permanent City employee, following resignation with service satisfactory, is being re-appointed to a permanent position in his/her former classification; or - b.
-Loss of compensation would result if appointee accepts position at the normal step; or - 223. c.
-A severe, easily demonstrated and documented recruiting and retention problem exists, such that all city appointments in the particular class should be above the normal step; and - d.
+- 204. Appointments to positions in the City and County Service shall be at the entrance rate established for the position except as otherwise provided herein. - 20.
+Appointments may be made by an appointing officer at any step in the compensation grade upon recommendation of the Human Resource Director under the following conditions: experience, education/training, skill and/or performance. - a.
 The Controller certifies that funds are available.
-To be considered, requests for adjustment under the provisions of this Section must be received in the offices of the Department of Human Resources not later than the end of the fiscal year in which the appointment is made.

-- e.
-When the Human Resources Director approves appointments of all new hires in a classification at a step above the entrance rate, the Human Resources Director may advance to that step incumbents in the same classification who are below that step. - 226. f.
+To be considered, requests for adjustment under the provisions of this Section must be received in the offices of the Department of Human Resources not later than the end of the fiscal year in which the appointment is made. - b.
+When the Human Resources Director approves an appointment at a step above the entrance rate, the Human Resources Director may advance to that step incumbents in the same classification who are below that step that possess the same experience, education/training, skill and/or performance. - 208. c.
 The appointee possesses special experience, qualifications and/or skills which, in the Appointing Officer's opinion, warrant appointment above the entrance rate.